varshith1323/Car-Video-Game-Simulation/README.md

 # Car Video Game Simulation

+[This project has been implemented in both Java and CPP separately]

 This simple game consists of a rectangular room in which different kinds of toy cars are moving around.
 All cars have some common properties: